If you’re taking on a decluttering project, you need this awesome decluttering checklist!

-In addition to the Decluttering Checklist, you’ll find a free six-step mini course to help you do the harder work of decluttering your closet, as well as tons of other organizational helps for moms.
+In addition to the Decluttering Checklist, you’ll find a free six-step mini-course to help you do the harder work of decluttering your closet, as well as tons of other organizational help for moms.

 Clutter statistics (you’re not alone!)

-According to NBC News, one in four American has a “clutter problem.”
+According to NBC News, one in four Americans has a “clutter problem.”

-Thankfully, there’s a simple action we can take to beating the stress of disorganization: DECLUTTERING.
+Thankfully, there’s a simple action we can take to beat the stress of disorganization: DECLUTTERING.